dgrisham/notes.kak/README.md

 The plugin inserts two highlighters in the `shared` scope:

-- `kak-notes-tasks`, used to highlight tasks like `- TODO stuff` or `- WIP blabla`, as well subtask lists like `- [ ] Do this` or `- [x] Done`.
+- `kak-notes-tasks`, used to highlight tasks like `- TODO stuff` or `- WIP blabla`, as well as subtask lists like `- [ ] Do this` or `- [x] Done`.
 - `kak-notes-tasks-list`, used for the list view (similar to the `*grep*` buffer).